sqlmapproject/sqlmap/Usage.md

     --proxy=PROXY       Use a proxy to connect to the target URL --proxy-cred=PRO..
 Proxy authentication credentials (name:password)
     --proxy-file=PRO..
-Load proxy list from a file --tor               Use Tor anonymity network
+Load proxy list from a file --proxy-freq=PRO..
+Requests between change of proxy from a given list --tor               Use Tor anonymity network
     --tor-port=TORPORT  Set Tor proxy port other than default --tor-type=TORTYPE  Set Tor proxy type (HTTP, SOCKS4 or SOCKS5 (default))